 Fee hike: Visually challenged JNU students protest outside police headquarters

-Visually challenged students of Jawaharlal Nehru University on Wednesday protested outside the old police headquarters here against the alleged lathicharge by the force on varsity students protesting against hostel fee hike.
+Visually challenged students of Jawaharlal Nehru University on Wednesday protested outside the old police headquarters here against the alleged lathicharge by the force on differently abled students of the varsity protesting hostel fee hike.
 The students later submitted a memorandum of demands to the police and were assured that their complaints will be looked into.

 "Randhawa agreed to issue a circular to sensitise Delhi Police personnel with regard to dealing with persons with disabilities.
 It was agreed upon that there will be an official inquiry into the instance of lathicharge and derogatory remarks," the minutes said.
 Shashi Bhushan Pandey, a differently abled student, had alleged he was lathicharged even after he told police that he is visually challenged.